 We recommend the Florida Adjuster License for people from non-licensing states.
 The Florida nonresident 70-20 DHS License has moved to the top of our list because it requires all the necessary items, like a state exam and fingerprinting, which offer adjusters the smoothest reciprocity with other states.
 But unlike some of the other states that offer the same reciprocity benefits, Florida is able to approve and issue adjuster licenses within a week.

 Once you have your home state or DHS license, there are two ways most adjusters become qualified to work a catastrophe in another state: through reciprocal licenses or emergency licenses.
 But both require you obtain your home state or DHS license first.
 Let’s take a look at each of these licenses.

 Reciprocal License: Once you have your home state license, you can simply apply for another state’s license through reciprocity – no need to take another education course or pass that state’s adjuster exam.
-The process is pretty straightforward: apply online, pay your fees, and you should receive approval relatively quickly – as long as the states are reciprocal with each other.
+The process is pretty straightforward: apply online, pay your fees, and you should receive approval relatively quickly – as long as you are applying for the same license type and the states are reciprocal with each other.

 And reciprocal licenses have one huge advantage over the emergency license: once you have it – you are ready to go.
 No waiting.
 No paperwork.
 No time limit.
 No sponsor needed.
 Read more on the benefits of expanding your license portfolio in our Increase Your Odds blog article from earlier this year.

 Emergency License: An emergency adjuster license is temporary, good for 3 to 6 months, and can be extended as needed.
 These licenses are incredibly important after a disaster as they allow the state to quickly license out-of-state adjusters who otherwise wouldn’t qualify.